apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is "status" and "temperature".
-The SQL statement requires that the status and temperature sensor values between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be selected.
+The SQL statement requires that the status and temperature sensor stringValues between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be selected.

 The execution result of this SQL statement is as follows:
 <center><img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/23614968/61280328-40a12800-a7ea-11e9-85b9-3b8db67673a3.png"></center>